Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

    :backlinks: none

-The Concordium Mobile wallet is a digital wallet that enables you to create and manage your Concordium identities and accounts, and to create transactions such as sending GTU, shielding and unshielding GTU, and sending shielded transactions.
+The Concordium Mobile wallet is a digital wallet that enables you to create and manage your Concordium identities and accounts and to create transactions such as sending GTU, shielding and unshielding GTU, and sending shielded transactions.

-You can watch the following video or the guide below.
+Read the following guide or watch the video to find out how to set up the wallet.

 .. raw:: html